VoronDesign/Voron-Documentation/tuning/sensorless.md

 Also note that there are example working configurations at the bottom of this guide.
 Use them as examples based on your MCU and drivers, etc.

 {: .note }
 IF YOU DO NOT READ THIS CAREFULLY AND ADJUST THINGS WHEN NEEDED YOU WILL BE SAD.
-IF YOU USE A PHYSICAL ENDSTOP YOU MUST CHANGE THINGS TO HOME Z TO THE ENDSTOP PIN, NOT THE MIDDLE OF THE BED.
+IF YOU USE A PHYSICAL ENDSTOP YOU MUST CHANGE MACROS TO HOME Z TO THE ENDSTOP PIN, NOT THE MIDDLE OF THE BED.
 YOU HAVE BEEN WARNED!

 At the end of this document is a section with working examples you can use as a reference for some common hardware